sbryngelson/verrou-dist/README.md

-Prebuilt [Verrou](https://github.com/edf-hpc/verrou) (the Valgrind floating-point perturbation tool): a pinned **Valgrind + Verrou** pair, built once per arch and published as hash-verified artifacts so you can install it in seconds instead of a ~20-min source build.
-Used by [MFC](https://github.com/MFlowCode/MFC)'s `./mfc.sh fp-stability`.
+Prebuilt [Verrou](https://github.com/edf-hpc/verrou) (the Valgrind floating-point perturbation tool): a pinned **Valgrind + Verrou** pair, built once per arch and published as hash-verified artifacts, so you can install it in seconds instead of a ~20-min source build.
+Helpful for use in solver toolchains.

 Linux only. x86_64 is validated; aarch64 is published but experimental.
 Release artifacts are built in manylinux_2_28 (glibc 2.28), so they run on RHEL8/9, current